Relay Tutorial for Arduino, ESP8266 and ESP32

 It is also important to place a diode across the coil as freewheel diode because the energy from the collapsing magnetic field would generate a voltage spike.
 This voltage spike is dangerous to the electronic parts and the microcontroller.

-How to Control a Relay Module with a Microcontroller
+Control a Relay Module with an Arduino, ESP8266 or ESP32

 We are lucky that multiple companies offer ready to use relay modules which have the relay itself, the flywheel diode, the NPN transistor and resistances build on one PCB with accessible pins for your microcontroller and the high-power circuit.